 The ratio of new business openings to closings in the area over the trailing 12 months.

-Tracked via first_seen_at and business_status changes across all POIs in radius.
+Tracked via business directory status changes across all POIs in radius.
 Normalized using fixed-range scaling.

 Shannon diversity index of business categories present, measuring commercial ecosystem breadth.

-Computed as H = -sum(p_i * ln(p_i)) over all primary_type categories.
+Computed as H = -sum(p_i * ln(p_i)) over all category types.
 Higher diversity = healthier ecosystem.

-Average change in Google ratings for businesses in the area over the past 6 months.
+Average change in business ratings for the area over the past 6 months.

-Computed from poi_snapshots rating deltas.
+Computed from rating deltas across POI snapshots.
 Positive trajectory indicates improving service quality.

 Number of active businesses per square kilometer.